Who We Are

 Karen Rex – Co-opted Governor

-I am the Chair of the Full Governing Body and the Pay Committee and attend all meetings.
-I am the Safeguarding and Curriculum Governor and the Link Governor for Year 2.
+I am the Chair of the Full Governing Body and the Staffing Committee and attend all meetings.
+I am the Link Governor for Curriculum.
 I have been a governor at the school since July 2011.
 I lecture in Early Years Education with the Open University, and this role gives me the chance to be involved directly with a provider in Early Years.
-Outside of my governor role, I run my own HR and Training Consultancy and have done for some years.
 I have no direct link to the school but I volunteered to support the local community.

 Caroline Fisher – Local Authority Governor